 Ermini

 Pasquale Ermini, a famous car racer and mechanic, founded his own company in 1932 to produce racing cars that participated in various competitions.
-After World War II, the main workshops of the brand were moved to Viale Matteotti.
+After World War II, the brand’s main workshops were moved to Viale Matteotti.
 After the move, the automobile brand was named after the founder.
 The brand produced cars until 1958.
 In the same year, the founder passed away, but the company’s employees continued to finalize the remaining projects until 1962.

 Evans Automobiles